realm/realm-js/packages/realm-react/README.md

 ```
 ### Dynamically Updating a Realm Configuration

-It is possible to update the realm configuration by setting props on the RealmProvider.
-The RealmProvider takes props for all possible realm configuration properties.
+It is possible to update the realm configuration by setting props on the `RealmProvider`.
+The `RealmProvider` takes props for all possible realm configuration properties.

 For example, one could setup the sync configuration based on a user state: